Berea College Student Service Awards

 The Student Service Awards Selection Panel requests your nominations for the 2015-’16 Academic Year.
 The deadline for nominations is 5:00 p.m. on Friday, February 19, 2016.

-Submit all nominations electronically, as no paper submissions are being accepted this year.
+Submit all nominations electronically, no paper submissions will be accepted this year.
 The narrative should include examples of how the student fits the criteria for the award.
 Students nominated must be currently enrolled and in good standing.
 December graduates can be nominated for appropriate awards.

 The E.R.
 Brann Good Citizenship Award

-This award is given each year to the student whose character and life have made an outstanding contribution to the Christian character of Berea College.
+Each year, this award is given to the student whose character and life have made an outstanding contribution to the Christian character of Berea College.

 The Jane Ann Kendrick Community Service Award

-This award is given to a student who has accented the value of volunteer work and, in doing so, improved and enriched the lives of others.
-Work must be strictly volunteer service to the community and not as part of a paid labor position.
+This award is given to a student who has accented the value of volunteer work.
+In doing so, they have improved and enriched the lives of others.
+This must be done through volunteer service to the community and not as part of a paid labor position.

 The Layman Memorial Scholarship

-This award was established by the daughters of the Rev. and Mrs. Henry L. Layman, missionaries in Japan for 35 years.
-It is awarded each year to the student who seems most likely to make a contribution to international relations and understanding.
+This award was established by the daughters of the Rev. and Mrs. Henry L. Layman.
+Their parents were missionaries in Japan for 35 years.
+It is awarded each year to the student deemed most likely to make a contribution to international relations and understanding.